idempotentiation/mod-worgoblin/README.md

 This patch fixes the issues with starting weapon skills, as well as teaches all newly created worgen warlocks the Summon Imp spell until a custom quest can be added.
 After you apply the patch, you must rerun the patched SQL files on your world database for the changes to take effect.
 The files changed are `class_trainers.sql`, `starting_skillbars.sql`, and `weapon_skills.sql`, which can all found in `mod-individual-progression/sql/world/base`.

-To apply the patch, copy [individual-progression.patch](https://github.com/idempotentiation/mod-worgoblin/blob/master/individual-progression.patch) to the root of your individual irogression directory and run the following commands from there:
+To apply the patch, copy [individual-progression.patch](https://github.com/idempotentiation/mod-worgoblin/blob/master/individual-progression.patch) to the root of your individual progression directory and run the following commands from there:

 ```
 git apply --ignore-space-change --ignore-whitespace individual-progression.patch